gatherworkshops/digital-media/_courses/responsive-magic/using-javascript.md

   - content: |

-      ## Check your console output in the Developer Tools
+      ## Check your output in the developer console

-      Open developer tools, refresh your page, and look in the **Console** tab.
+      Open the dev tools and switch to the **Console** tab.
-      Your message should be displayed.
+      Refresh the page, and your message should be displayed.

-      If you have an error, try to understand the error and correct your code.
+      **If you have an error, try to understand** **the error and correct your code.**

       {:.checkpoint}
       Hooray, I got a message with no errors!